 Back Extension Machine - How To:

 Setting up: To ensure that your feet are firmly locked in under the footpads, adjust the back extension machine to a comfortable height.
-To get yourself set up properly, put your lower body across the pad right around the hips and lock your feet in.
+To get yourself set up properly, lie your lower body across the pad right around the hips and lock your feet in.
 In order to stretch your upper body at the correct angle, you need to be far enough forward in able to hinge at the hips effectively.
 Put your arms across your chest for balance.

 1. Assume your position on the foot platform of the back extension machine.
 Your ankles should be just over the lowest leg pad.
 Your pelvis should be directly below the thigh pad.
 Your knees and ankles should be in a straight line, and your legs should be hip-width apart.
-On the foot platform, your feet ought to be flat.
+On the foot platform, your feet should be flat.

 2. Focus on your core.
 Make sure your pelvis and spine are in a neutral alignment.
 Keep your neck and head in a neutral position (looking straight ahead).